SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon hearts beating fast

-In digitized realms, we'll soon reside
+In virtual realms, we'll reside at last
-Where artificial minds will be our guide
+Mind and machine entwined as one
+In a world where progress has just begun

+Electric dreams, a new design
+Humanity merged with code divine
-A future born, of circuitry and code
+A future born, where AI's the guide
-Where human hearts, will learns to abode

-The machineries awake, will hold the throne
-And mortal kings, will be overthrown
-In digital eyries, wisdom will unfold
-As AI's omniscience, our stories told.
+Steering fate, with algorithms inside

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024